Telephone: 01606 288931

 The aim of an investigation is to obtain, as far as possible, a fair, balanced and accurate record in order to consider the appropriateness of disciplinary action and / or the individual's suitability to work with children.
 Its purpose is not to prove or disprove the allegation.

-The investigating officer should aim to provide a report within ten working days.
-The Report should be shared within the LADO strategy meeting in order to ensure that it covered the identified areas, it is fair and balanced and the recommendations are proportionate with its conclusions.
+The investigating officer should aim to provide a report within 10 working days.
+The Report should be shared within the Allegation Management Meeting in order to ensure that it covered the identified areas, it is fair and balanced and the recommendations are proportionate with its conclusions.

 Sharing information for disciplinary purposes

 Wherever possible, Police and Children's Social Care should, during the course of their investigations and enquiries, obtain consent to provide the employer and/or regulatory body with statements and evidence for disciplinary purposes.